BoMeyering/BoMeyering/README.md

 # I'm Bo Meyering

 I am a data scientist and developer working in plant breeding and basic plant sciences.
-I have experience in statistical modeling, meta-analysis, machine learning, and specialize in computer vision modeling.
+I have experience in deep learning, statistical modeling, meta-analysis, machine learning, with a special focus on computer vision modeling.
 I love turning images into actionable insights through deep learning and morphological measurements.

 ## Links to my stuff
 - [Personal Website](https://bomeyering.me)